 Knowing what dyslexia is (and isn’t) is half the battle.
 The International Dyslexia Association (IDA) has produced an excellent handbook for parents (and educators) on what dyslexia is, how to identify warning signs, and what type of intervention and/or prevention is needed to address the needs of students with dyslexia.

 Looking for resources to help your child with dyslexia that truly match his or her needs.
-Several IDA Fact Sheets clearly deal with issues such as Is My Child Dyslexic?, to what is Multisensory Language Education, and finally, to How to Select an Academic Language Therapist should your child, regardless of age, need a highly trained professional to provide services.
+Several IDA Fact Sheets clearly deal with issues that concern all parents (Click articles in RIGHT hand margin).

 Services can be expensive so Easing the Cost of Education offers sound advice, as does heeding IDA’s advice on controversial therapies (Buyer Beware).
 IDA Southwest’s Find a Provider offers information on how to find services in New Mexico and west Texas.